kormart/php-phone/README.md

 This is a PHP server for a very simple phone app working towards AT&T's WebRTC API.

+## Try it
+An instance of this server is running at <a href="http://php-phone.herokuapp.com">http://php-phone.herokuapp.com</a>

+## Get started
+- Download the PHP script and the JavaScript libraries to where you want to run it.
-Make sure you paste in your Developer Credentials, as indicated.
+- Make sure you paste in your Developer Credentials, as indicated.
 You get the Credentials when you register a new app at the AT&T Alpha API site.

         <?php
         // oAuth 2.0 Configuration